Function

 EN(RC) : European Code

-UNI(RC) : Italian Industrial Standards
+UNI(RC) : Italian National Standard

 IS(RC) : Indian Standards

-CNS(RC) : Chinese National Standard - Taiwanese National Standards
+CNS(RC) : Chinese National Standard

 Modulus of Elasticity

-Use Mass Density : Mass per unit volume
+Use Mass Density : Mass per unit volume.

-When "Use Mass Density" is checked, the Mass Density is calculated using the gravitational acceleration (g) provided in the database.
-When "check off," the Mass Density is calculated using the gravitational acceleration (g) specified in the Structure Type.
-This mass is independent of the Dead Load and is only applied during the eigenvalue analysis.
+If "Use Mass Density" is checked, Mass Density is calculated using the acceleration of gravity(g) given in the DB.
+If "Use Mass Density" is unchecked, Mass Density is calculated using the acceleration of gravity(g) specified in Model>Structure Type.
+The Mass is separate from Dead Load and used for eigenvalue analysis only.

 Plasticity Data